Clay Campbell

-Clay Campbell (May 21, 1901 - June 1, 1989) was an American film makeup artist.
-He was Head of Makeup for 20th Century Fox.
-He later worked at Columbia Pictures.
+Campbell later left Warner Bros. to join 20th Century-Fox, where he became head of the makeup department, and subsequently moved to Columbia Pictures, overseeing that studio’s makeup division.
+His work appeared in films such as Young Mr. Lincoln (1939), The Son of Dr. Jekyll (1951), and The Werewolf (1956).
+He retired in 1966.
 He is known as perhaps the only collector of lip imprints of famous female movie stars, amassing over 1,000 of them before his death in 1989.
 His collection includes lip imprints by actresses such as Marlene Dietrich, Donna Reed and Rita Hayworth.